Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

 \subsubsection{Long range interaction between bistable stationary solutions}

-It is possible, under some additional (transversality) hypotheses, to study more precisely the long-range interaction between the bistable stationary solutions involved in the standing terrace (provided by \cref{thm:patt_disc}) describing the asymptotic behaviour of the solution (in the case $q\ge2$), and to obtain explicit expressions for the asymptotics (at first order) of the positions $\xi_i(t)$, $i\in\{1,\dots, q\}$, when $t\rightarrow+\infty$~? (see S. I. Ei's paper \cite{Ei_motionPulses_2002} and conjecture p.
-59 of Béthuel, Orlandi, and Smets \cite{BethuelOrlandi_slowMotion_2011}).
+The next step following \cref{thm:main} would be to study more precisely the long-range interactions between the bistable stationary solutions involved in the standing terrace describing the asymptotic behaviour of the solution (in the case $q\ge2$); and to provide explicit expressions for the asymptotics (at first order) of these interactions.
+This long-lasting question is treated in details for gradient systems in the recent paper \cite{BethuelSmets_motionLawFrontsScalarRDEquEqualDepthMultWellPot_2017} of Béthuel and Smets, however in a more restrictive framework (scalar equation and nonnegative potential, see also the conjecture p.
+59 of \cite{BethuelOrlandi_slowMotion_2011}).
+It has also been addressed by finite-dimensional reduction methods for more general reaction-diffusion equation and systems, see \cite{Ei_motionPulses_2002} and especially the monograph \cite{MielkeZelik_multiPulseEvolutionAndSpaceTimeChaosDissipativeSystems_2009} by A. Mielke and S. Zelik.

-Since these stationary solutions must go (slowly) away from one another, the first order interaction term between two successive stationary solutions $u_{i}$ and $u_{i+1}$, $i\in\{1,\dots, q-1\}$ should be repulsive, and this should give some restrictions on the families $(u_{1},\dots, u_{q})$ that can actually be involved in the standing terrace approached by the solution.
-Elementary examples are discussed in \vref{sec:examples}, but general statements and rigorous proofs, taking into account the fact that those individual stationary solutions are not necessarily stable, are beyond the scope of this paper.
+Following conclusion \cref{item:thm_main_approach_standing_terrace} of \cref{thm:main}, since the stationary solutions involved in the standing terrace must a priori go (slowly) away from one another, the first order interaction term between two successive stationary solutions $u_{i}$ and $u_{i+1}$, $i\in\{1,\dots, q-1\}$ should be repulsive, and this should give some restrictions on the families $(u_{1},\dots, u_{q})$ that can actually occur in such a terrace.
+Elementary examples are discussed in \cref{sec:examples}, but general statements and rigorous proofs are beyond the scope of this paper.